vhidvz/cassandra-nestjs/README.md

 ```

 **Using Hook Function Decorators:**
-An entity of express-cassandra support multiple hook function.
-For more details [see](https://express-cassandra.readthedocs.io/en/stable/management/#hook-functions).
+An entity of cassandra support multiple hook function.
+For more details [see](https://cassandra.readthedocs.io/en/stable/management/#hook-functions).

 To create hook function in an entity use `@BeforeSave`, `@AfterSave`, `@BeforeUpdate`, `@AfterUpdate`, `@BeforeDelete`, `@AfterDelete` decorators.